To answer “how nuclear fusion works,” perhaps we should first ask, “how does the sun work?”

 On the largest scale of colliding beam fusion are enormous particle accelerators such as the Spallation Neutron Source at Oak Ridge National Laboratory, which produce massive neutron yields and are primarily used for neutron scattering research.
 Scientists use neutron scattering to better understand the molecular composition of materials such as metals, polymers, biological samples, and superconductors.

-On the smallest scale of colliding beam fusion are sealed-tube neutron sources, which are very small accelerators—small enough to fit on a table or workbench, and often small enough to be used for fieldwork—that induce fusion by shooting a beam of deuterium or tritium ions at a deuterium or tritium target.
+On the smallest scale of colliding beam fusion are sealed-tube neutron sources, which are very small accelerators—small enough to fit on a table or workbench, and often small enough to be used for fieldwork—that work by shooting a beam of deuterium or tritium ions at a deuterium or tritium target to make fusion start.
 The smaller the neutron source, the lower its yield, and these tiny sealed-tube sources tend to be used mostly for work which only needs a low neutron yield from a portable source, such as oil well logging, coal analysis, and most applications of neutron activation analysis.
 These sealed-tube sources are widely used in the petroleum industry.

 In between massive spallation sources and tiny sealed-tube neutron sources are Phoenix’s high-flux neutron generators.
 These high-flux neutron generators work under the same basic principles as sealed-tube sources, except massively scaled up from tabletop-sized neutron emitters so that they can be used in the same high-yield industrial and research niches as fission reactors.
 Phoenix’s systems rely on inertial electrostatic fusion, not magnetic confinement fusion—meaning that the plasma is contained by a strong electric field, not a magnetic field.